-A pair of security experts are now discussing several fundamental issues with the TCP protocol that can be exploited to cause denials of service and resource consumption on virtually any remote machine that has a TCP service listening
+A pair of security experts are now discussing several fundamental issues with the TCP protocol that can be exploited to cause denials of service and resource consumption on virtually any remote machine that has a TCP service listening for remote connections.

 The problems, which were identified as far back as 2005, are not simply vulnerabilities in products from one or two vendors, but are issues with the ways in which routers, PCs and other machines handle TCP connection requests from unknown, remote machines.
 The attacks can be carried out with very little bandwidth, such as that available on a cable modem, and there don't appear to be any workarounds or fixes for the problems at this point.

 "So far there hasn't been a lot of activity on mitigation strategies," said Robert E. Lee, chief security officer of Outpost24, a Swedish vulnerability assessment firm.
 Jack Louis, a senior security researcher at Outpost24, developed the attacks.
 Louis discovered the TCP problems and he and Lee have developed an attack framework for the issues.
 The framework, called Sockstress, enables them to plug in the various attack types at will.
 "We've been talking to a major router vendor and a supplier of operating systems, but it hasn't gotten very far."

 Lee and Louis, who will present their findings at the T2 Conference in Helsinki in mid-October, are not releasing the details of the flaws, but Lee said that they evolve from the way that Web servers and other machines handle the three-way TCP handshake at the beginning of a new connection.
 Their attacks enable them to consume all of the resources of a given TCP service.
 In some cases, the attacks can cause the remote machine to reboot.